Feature Selection: A Data Perspective: Introduction

-\paragraph{Streaming Data and Features} Streaming data and features have become more and more prevalent in real-world applications.
-It poses challenges to traditional feature selection algorithms, which are designed for static datasets with fixed number of features.
+Streaming data and features have become more and more prevalent in real-world applications.
+It poses challenges to traditional feature selection algorithms, which are designed for static datasets with fixed data samples and features.
 For example in Twitter, new data like posts and new features like slang words are continuously being user-generated.
-It is impractical to apply traditional batch-mode feature selection algorithms to find relevant features at each round when new data or new feature arrives.
-In addition, the volume of data could be too large to be loaded into memory.
-And in many cases, a single scan of the data is desired.
-Due to aforementioned reasons, it is more appealing to apply feature selection in a streaming fashion to dynamically maintain a set of relevant features from all features and data seen so far.
+It is impractical to apply traditional batch-mode feature selection algorithms to find relevant features from scratch when new data or new feature arrives.
+Moreover, the volume of data may be too large to be loaded into memory.
+In many cases, a single scan of data is desired as further scans is either expensive or impractical.
+Given the reasons mentioned above, it is appealing to apply feature selection in a streaming fashion to dynamically maintain a set of relevant features.

-\paragraph{Heterogeneous Data} Most existing feature selection algorithms are designed to handle tasks with single data source and they always assume that data is independent and identically distributed (\emph{i.i.d.}).
-However, multi-source data is quite prevalent in many domains.
-For example, in social media, data comes from heterogeneous sources such as text, images, tags.
-In addition, linked data is ubiquitous and presents itself in various forms such as user-post relations and user-user relations.
-The availability of multiple data sources brings unprecedented opportunities as we can leverage their shared intrinsic characteristics and correlations to find more relevant features.
-However, challenges are also unequivocally presented with additional data sources.
-For instance, with the existence of link information, the widely adopted \emph{i.i.d.} assumption in most machine learning algorithms does not hold.
+Most existing algorithms of feature selection are designed to handle tasks with a single data source and always assume that data is independent and identically distributed (\emph{i.i.d.}).
+However, data could come from multiple sources in many applications.
+For example, in social media, data comes from heterogeneous sources such as text, images, tags, videos.
+In addition, linked data is ubiquitous and presents in various forms such as user-post relations and user-user relations.
+The availability of multiple data sources brings unprecedented opportunities as we can leverage shared intrinsic characteristics and correlations to find more relevant features.
+However, challenges are also unequivocally presented.
+For instance, with link information, the widely adopted \emph{i.i.d.} assumption in most learning algorithms does not hold.
 How to appropriately utilize link information for feature selection is still a challenging problem.